Freakies: Failed 1980s Relaunch

 In 1986, a new Freakies cereal was made, depicting the characters as aliens from another planet.
 BossMoss and Grumble were effectively the same, but the other characters were simplified, renamed and redesigned: Hamhose became Hugger, Snorkeldorf became Tooter, Cowmumble became Sweetie, Goody-Goody became Hot Dog, and Gargle became Ace.
+The cereal itself was changed to shaped cereal pieces and marshmallows, so it was a revival of the original in name only.
 This product was short-lived and unsuccessful.

 Appearances in pop culture

 They appear in Episode 40 of the satirical soap opera, "Mary Hartman, Mary Hartman" originally broadcast on Feb 27, 1976.

 The 1989 film The 'Burbs features a scene where Ray Peterson, portrayed by Tom Hanks, is on his couch eating from a box of Freakies.

 They appear in the 2007 film Flakes, when Neal Downs, portrayed by Aaron Stanford, receives a box of Freakies for his small New Orleans eatery, which serves a wide variety of cold cereal.

-Additionally, Freakies cereal appear in the 2017 film The Case For Christ.
+Freakies cereal appears in the 2017 film The Case For Christ.

+Additionally, in a post-credits scene, Star-Lord is seen wearing a Freakies t-shirt in the 2023 film Guardians of the Galaxy Vol. 3.